Arizona Border Security and Community Recovery Act

 AN ACT

-to be known as the Arizona Anti-Trafficking and Border Recovery Act; establishing the Arizona Community Safety and Recovery Initiative; amending Titles 13, 23, 36 and 41, Arizona Revised Statutes; relating to drug demand reduction, criminal labor practices enforcement and workforce integration.
+to be known as the Arizona Border Security and Community Recovery Act; establishing the Arizona Community Safety and Recovery Initiative; amending Titles 13, 23, and 36, Arizona Revised Statutes; relating to border security enhancement, drug demand reduction, criminal labor practices enforcement, regulated labor contracting, and behavioral health workforce development.

 Be it enacted by the Legislature of the State of Arizona: